Zyrtec vs. Claritin for treating allergies

 Antihistamines can reduce allergy symptoms, such as watering eyes, itchy skin, hives, and swelling.
-They may also help with dermatitis or even mosquito bites, but are usually marketed for specific allergies.
+They may also help with dermatitis or even mosquito bites, but manufacturers usually market them for specific allergies.

-Zyrtec and Claritin are in the same class of medications.
+Zyrtec is a brand name for the drug cetirizine.
+Claritin is the brand name for loratidine.
+Zyretc and Claritin are in the same class of medications.
 Both are second-generation antihistamines, and they generally work the same way in the body.
 Neither is clearly better than the other.

 In this article, we provide detail about the differences between Zyrtec and Claritin.
 We also compare them to two other popular brands of antihistamines: Benadryl and Allegra.